Stevie Hunter: Fictional character biography

-Stevie Hunter was a professional dancer, but an injury to her knee ruined her career and forced her to discontinue her dancing full-time.
+Stevie Hunter was a professional dancer before a knee injury forced her to retire.
 As an alternative, she began teaching dance classes at a studio in Salem Center, her most notable student being Kitty Pryde.
-Stevie quickly became a best friend to Kitty, and on occasions made Storm, who had unofficially taken up the mantle of Kitty's surrogate mother, slightly jealous of the attention that Kitty gave to Stevie.
+Stevie quickly befriends Kitty, and on occasions makes Storm, who had unofficially taken up the mantle of Kitty's surrogate mother, jealous.

-At one point, Stevie and Storm attended a ballet performance at the Metropolitan Opera House, where Stevie was captured and taken hostage by Arcade's assistant Miss Locke and later rescued by the X-Men.
-Upon this incident, Stevie learned about the true identities of Kitty, Ororo and their friends, and became an ally of the X-Men and privy to their secrets.
-She later began physical education classes with the rookie New Mutants, focusing on ballet.
-She would continue these sessions over the years.
+At one point, Stevie and Storm attend a ballet performance at the Metropolitan Opera House, where Stevie was captured and taken hostage by Arcade's assistant Miss Locke and later rescued by the X-Men.
+Following this incident, Stevie learns that Kitty and Storm are part of the X-Men and becomes an ally to the group.
+She later begins physical education classes with the New Mutants, focusing on ballet.

 Stevie has tried to stay out of the fights the mutants get in, but has become involved in a few nevertheless.
-In one case, she and the New Mutants were involved in a fight against the demon S'ym, who attacks them inside the X-Mansion.
-In trying to get a rattled Magik away from the fight, she ends up face to face with the demon.
-Her life was saved only by the magical might of Illyana herself, turning the demon's loyalties.
-Even then S'ym offered to kill Stevie for knowing too much.
+In one case, she and the New Mutants are attacked by S'ym inside the X-Mansion.
+Stevie attempts to get Magik to safety, with Magik saving her life when S'ym attacks.

-In a later incident, Stevie was present when forces from Genosha attacked the X-Mansion.
-She made it through a trapdoor to safety below, but unfortunately Storm, Warlock, Rictor, Boom-Boom and Wolfsbane, one of her original students, were kidnapped.
-Stevie did not go on the rescue mission.
+In a later incident, Stevie is present when forces from Genosha attack the X-Mansion.
+She escapes through a trapdoor to safety, but Storm, Warlock, Rictor, Boom-Boom, and Wolfsbane are kidnapped.

-In one of her last major appearances, the Shadow King had taken over the mind of Peter Rasputin, Illyana's brother.
-Stevie helps Professor X stay one step ahead of Peter, until they can get to the mansion's Danger Room.
-This allows them to subdue Peter without harming him.
+After Shadow King possesses Colossus, Stevie helps Professor X stay one step ahead of Colossus until the X-Men can get to the Danger Room.
+This allows them to subdue Colossus without harming him.

-In X-Men Gold, Stevie Hunter reappears as a Congresswoman attempting to assist Kitty's X-Men in presenting the mutant case during a governmental proposition for an unjust Mutant Deportation Act.
+In X-Men Gold, Stevie Hunter reappears as a Congresswoman attempting to assist Kitty's X-Men in presenting the mutant case during a governmental proposition for an unjust mutant deportation act.

+Reception and legacy

+In 1982's X-Men: God Loves, Man Kills, Kitty Pryde lashes out at Stevie and uses the n-word after a Stevie tries to relax Kitty when a boy calls Kitty a "mutie-lover".
+In an interview with the graphic novel's writer, Chris Claremont, he stated they intended to use the word to get the severity of anti-mutant bigotry across to the audience.
+The moment remains controversial.